mozilla/telemetry-airflow/README.md

 - `AIRFLOW_SMTP_PASSWORD` --  The SMTP password
 - `AIRFLOW_SMTP_FROM` -- The email address to send emails from e.g.
   `telemetry-alerts@workflow.telemetry.mozilla.org`
-- `URL` -- The base url of the website e.g.
+- `URL` -- The base URL of the website e.g.
   `https://workflow.telemetry.mozilla.org`

 Also, please set

 - `AIRFLOW_SECRET_KEY` -- A secret key for Airflow's Flask based webserver
-- `AIRFLOW_FERNET_KEY` -- A secret key to save connection passwords in the db
+- `AIRFLOW_FERNET_KEY` -- A secret key to saving connection passwords in the DB

 Both values should be set by using the cryptography module's fernet tool that we've wrapped in a docker-compose call: